Automattic/vip-go-ci/README.md

 After the shell-script has been run successfully, `phpcs-scan.php` can be run on your local console to scan a particular commit in a particular repository:

-> ./phpcs-scan.php repo-owner repo-name commit-ID GitHub-Access-Token
+> ./phpcs-scan.php --repo-owner=repo-owner --repo-name=repo-name --commit=commit-ID --token=GitHub-Access-Token

 -- were `repo-owner` is the GitHub repository-owner, `repo-name` is the name of the repository, `commit-ID` is the SHA-hash identifying the commit, and `GitHub-Access-Token` is a access-token created on GitHub that allows reading and commenting on the repository in question.